jpswade/jpswade.github.io/_posts/2007-01-24-my-computer-has-problems-what-can-i-do.md

   * [CPU-Z](http://www.cpuid.com/cpuz.php) is a freeware that gathers information on some of the main devices of your system.
   * Use [SiSoftware Sandra](http://www.sisoftware.co.uk/), hardware testing and reporting software.
-  * Physically open your computer&#8217;s case (when its turned off) take out the memory sticks and make a note of any significant information that is labelled on the sticks.
+  * Physically open your computer's case (when its turned off) take out the memory sticks and make a note of any significant information that is labelled on the sticks.

 Once you know which memory you have, you will need to purchase a replacement.
 With any luck you can purchase older ram from [eBay](http://www.ebay.co.uk/) or [cex](http://www.cex.co.uk/), alternativly newer ram can be purchased from [eBuyer](http://www.ebuyer.co.uk/) or your favorite retailer.

 **Bad Capacitors**

-Although it&#8217;s not very common, it is possible that your motherboard can have bad capacitors.
+Although it's not very common, it is possible that your motherboard can have bad capacitors.
 To identify bad capacitors, [badcaps.net](http://www.badcaps.net/ident/) exists to help you.

 If in fact you do discover that you have bad capacitors you need to either manually replace the capacitors (which takes much skill), or get a replacement motherboard (under warranty or purchase from a retailer or website).